 How can Audimute help?

 Effectively treating classroom acoustics can be tricky.
-For more information about acoustic treatments or for assistance with your project, please give our Acoustic Specialist team a call at (866)505-6883, or feel free to fill out our online Room Analysis Form for personalized sound advice.
+For more information about acoustic treatments or for assistance with your project, please chat with us, call to speak with an Acoustic Specialist at 1.866.505.MUTE, or fill out our Free Room Analysis Form for personalized sound advice.

 View PDF of Application Images

 Custom Image Acoustic PanelsAs low as $105.00

 AcoustiWood® Premium Acoustic Wood Alternative PlanksTotal $365.00

 AcoustiColor® Acoustic ShapesTotal $275.00